Sustainability → Health Equity and the National DPP → The National DPP and HRSN

 To learn more about Medicaid coverage of the National DPP lifestyle change program in Illinois, see Illinois’ State Story of Medicaid Coverage.
 For more information on recruitment, referrals, and retention of Medicaid beneficiaries in the National DPP lifestyle change, visit the Recruitment and Referral page and the Retention page of the Coverage Toolkit.

-To better address HRSNs, Maryland Department of Health has connected each of their managed care organizations (MCOs) with regional CDC-recognized organizations to discuss and develop plans for collaboration.
+To better address HRSN, Maryland Department of Health has connected each of their managed care organizations (MCOs) with regional CDC-recognized organizations to discuss and develop plans for collaboration.
 Together, they are developing an eligibility algorithm and are creating pathways to work with health care providers to adapt initiatives to better align with a patient-centered point of view.
-This includes developing referrals to community-based organizations that address HRSNs.
+This includes developing referrals to community-based organizations that address HRSN.

-In addition to their referral system, Maryland is also using CHWs as lifestyle coaches to deliver the National DPP lifestyle change program.
+In addition to their referral system, Maryland is also using CHWs as Lifestyle Coaches to deliver the National DPP lifestyle change program.
 CHWs typically act as a member of the care delivery team supporting health equity by providing care education, social service navigation, and coordination, while also organizing peer support and performing outreach.